 SEA-EYE 4

-Before her deployment as a rescue ship, the SEA-EYE 4 was used as an offshore supply vessel on the Baltic Sea.
-Due to its design, the ship is very well suited for rescue operations.
-Sea-Eye e.V. bought it at the end of 2020.
-In February 2021, the ship was christened "SEA-EYE 4".
-It sails under the German flag.
+Before its deployment as a rescue ship, the SEA-EYE 4 was used as an offshore supply vessel on the Baltic Sea.
+The ship is very well suited for rescue operations, partly because the large aft deck offers plenty of space for rescued people.

-Thanks to thousands of donations, United4Rescue was not only able to significantly finance the purchase and conversion, but also the first missions of the SEA-EYE 4.
-In total, United4Rescue funded the new rescue ship with €857,000.
-With a further funding of 125,500 euros, United4Rescue also made possible a "Christmas mission" in December 2021.
+Thanks to thousands of donations, United4Rescue was not only able to significantly finance the purchase and conversion with a total of 857,000 euros, but also make the first missions of the SEA-EYE 4 possible.
+With a further 425,500 euros, United4Rescue also enabled rescue missions in 2021 and 2022.

 You can find many pictures of the SEA-EYE 4 and its missions on our Flickr account.